-Our Process Servers in District of Columbia are directed by A.C.E who is an agency that offers a wide range of legal support services, mainly to Law firms.
-Most of the services offered by a A.C.E Process Server in District of Columbia are as follows: court filings, document retrieval and copying, evictions, three-day notices, five-day notices, fourteen day notices, serving a petition for divorce or modifications, private Investigation services, process server services, skip tracing, public records search, subpoena service, summons servers, citation servers, federal district summons Servers, federal district subpoena servers, surveillance, mobile notary public, database records research and postal records information.
+A District of Columbia Process Server agency offers a wide range of legal support services, mainly to Law firms, Financial and Corporate Companies, Attorneys, Insurance and Government Offices.
+Most of the services offered by a District of Columbia Process Server are as follows: court filings, document retrieval and copying, evictions, three day notices, five day notices, fourteen day notices, serving a petition for divorce or modifications, skip tracing, public records search, subpoena service, summons servers, citation servers, federal district summons servers, federal district subpoena servers, surveillance, mobile notary public, database records research and postal records information.

-Does a Private Process Server need to be licensed in District of Columbia?
+Does a District of Columbia Private Process Server Need to be Licensed?

-Well, a Subpoena in District of Columbia is actually the same as a subpoena anywhere else in the nation.
-However, some subpoenas do have limited jurisdiction and geographic limitations.
-A subpoena compels a person or business to appear to testify or to produce evidence.
+A District of Columbia Subpoena is actually the same as a subpoena anywhere else in the nation.
+However, some District of Columbia subpoenas have limited jurisdiction and geographic limitations.
+A District of Columbia subpoena compels a person or business to appear to testify or to produce evidence.
 Consider a subpoena to be an order of a court which requires a person to be present at a certain time and place.
-There are legal consequences and possible penalties for those who do not comply with a Subpoena.
+There are legal consequences and possible penalties for those who do not comply with a District of Columbia Subpoena.
 A Subpoena is the most widely utilized tool used by lawyers to ensure that witnesses present themselves at a given place, date and time to make them available to offer evident and to testify.

 What is a District of Columbia Subpoena Duces Tecum?

-If a party appears to be avoiding service of court documents in District of Columbia, a request may be made with the court to, instead of personal service (i.e. giving the document directly to the person), that the document be published in a local newspaper, served on a person believed to reside with the person at her or his usual place of abode, posted to a front door and then mailed or mailed to a last known address.
+If a party appears to be avoiding service of court documents a request may be made with the District of Columbia court to, instead of personal service (i.e. giving the document directly to the person), that the document be published in a local District of Columbia newspaper, served on a person believed to reside with the person at her or his usual place of abode, posted to a front door and then mailed or mailed to a last known address.

 What is a District of Columbia Summons?

-An A.C.E Private Process Server in District of Columbia delivers (or serves) legal documents such as, but not limited to, summons, subpoenas, complaints, orders, notifications, demands, warnings and other court documents to a defendant, witness, debtor or an entity involved in a court case or legal proceeding.
-The process server must serve the documents in accordance with applicable law..
+A District of Columbia private Process Server delivers (or serves) legal documents such as, but not limited to, summons, subpoenas, complaints, orders, notifications, demands, warnings and other court documents to a defendant, witness, debtor or an entity involved in a court case or legal proceeding.
+The Process Server must serve the documents in accordance with applicable law..
 This may mean handing the documents to the defendant personally or sub-serving a full time co-resident in the same household or to a responsible and authorized person at a business.

-Do I need a Process Server in District of Columbia?
+Do I need a District of Columbia Process Server?

 Where can Defendants and Witnesses be Served Process in District of Columbia?

-This depends on which state, jurisdiction or county the papers are coming from.
-This is also an important reason why you need an experienced District of Columbia Professional Process Server to effect service.
-In most places, you can serve anyone, anywhere and at any time provided no laws are violated.
-In District of Columbia we will serve anyone and at any time provided it is a public place and we do not cause a public nuisance or alarm.
+This is also an important reason why you need an experienced Professional District of Columbia Process Server to effect service.
+District of Columbia Process Servers can serve anyone, anywhere and at any time provided no laws are violated and abide by strict rules and procedures stating when services cannot be made